sanketg10/movie_trailer/README.md

 **Overview:**

-This app is configured as a Flask application that renders the `fresh_tomatoes.html` inside the `templates` folder.
+This app shows all my favorite movie sites :) It is configured as a Flask application that renders the `fresh_tomatoes.html` inside the `templates` folder.

 **Seeing the final site:**